Hisense Ignites the Countdown to the FIFA World Cup 2026™, Showcasing Next-Generation Home Entertainment and Smart Living

 Expanding the Boundaries of Premium Display

-Hisense redefines home entertainment with its cutting-edge laser display portfolio—headlined by the XR10 and L9Q—turning living spaces into immersive private stadiums for matchday viewing.
+Hisense redefines home entertainment with its cutting-edge laser display portfolio, headlined by the XR10 and L9Q, which turn living spaces into immersive private stadiums for matchday viewing.

 The Laser Projector XR10 introduces next-generation processing with 6,000 lumens brightness and 60000:1 viewing contrast, as well as an intelligent projection capability of up to 300", enhancing motion clarity and contrast for every thrilling moment of fast-paced football action.
 Meanwhile, the L9Q Laser TV, which captivated FIFA President Gianni Infantino during his visit to the Hisense booth at CES 2026, creates stunning cinema-grade screens up to 200 inches with ultra-short throw projection and vivid colors.
 Together, this premium laser ecosystem seamlessly transforms any home into a lively, stadium-like arena, placing the excitement and atmosphere of the FIFA World Cup 2026™ directly into viewers' living rooms.